-ROC curve analysis results, showing the performance cut-points for each test and associated statistics, are shown in table 2.
-The Youden index determined the cutpoints for the demand for personal care as follows: GS in men and women was <26 and <17 kg, respectively; CST was ≥ 10 s, CWS was < 1.0 m/s and TUG was ≥ 11 s for both sexes.
-The CWS score had the highest AUC for discriminating the demand for personal care and displayed good sensitivity and specificity (85-90%).
-High AUCs were also found for GS and TUG, as well as fair to good sensitivity and specificity (74-80%).
+ROC curve analysis results, showing the performance cut-points for each test and associated statistics, are shown in Table 2.
+The Youden index determined the cut-points for the demand for personal care as follows: GS in men and women was < 26 kg and < 17 kg, respectively; CST was $\geq$ 10 seconds, CWS was < 1.0 m/s, and TUG was $\geq$ 11 seconds for both sexes.
+The CWS score had the highest AUC for discriminating the demand for personal care and displayed good sensitivity and specificity (85% to 90%).
+High AUCs were also found for GS and TUG, as well as fair to good sensitivity and specificity (74% to 80%).